 Coconut Oil is second only to human breast milk in its Lauric Acid content, this powerful substance can kill harmful pathogens like bacteria, viruses and fungi.
 Caprylic Acid is another one of the three fatty acids (capric acid being the third) that are found in coconut oil.
 It is a potent antifungal that kills Candida and other intestinal parasites.

-Coconut Oil is used in cooking and it's fat composition is very stable, it is highly resistant to free radicals being generated when it is heated, even at high temperatures and is an especially safe oil to cook with.
-Coconut Oil is an integral ingredient in making raw chocolate,
+Due to its fat composition being very stable, Coconut Oil is highly resistant to free radicals being generated when it is heated, even at high temperatures and is an especially safe oil to cook with.

 Coconut has a 4000 year history of use in tropical countries.
 All parts of the coconut were used for health, nutrition, beauty and medicine.

 However in 1950's Coconut Oil got a bad name because of it's saturated fat content, however this is likely due to the fact that hydrogenated coconut oil was tested.
 At that time the importance of a pure untoxic source of saturated fats was not appreciated nutritionally.